 I heard a story: Newspapers in England were made with odd-sized, large paper.
 A new publisher assumed the paper size was used because it was cheaper.

 Upon examination, he learned the bigger paper was more expensive.
 He couldn’t get anybody to tell him why they used the more expensive paper.
 He researched it.

 It turns out that many years earlier, the government had taxed newspapers on the number of pages they printed.
-Thus, it made sense to use larger pages in order to print papers with fewer pages.
+Thus, it made sense to use larger pages to print papers with fewer pages.
 It saved on taxes.

 Eventually, the tax law changed.
-But, the newspapers went on using the more expensive paper.
+But the newspapers went on using the more expensive paper.
 It was an ingrained habit.
 It cost a good deal more.
 No one bothered to ask “why.”

 While I hope we don’t have those kinds of things in abundance, I wonder if there aren’t a few.

 Take a look around.
 Examine what we do.
 Ask yourself: “If we were starting over today, would we do it that way?”

 Ask yourself: “Do I know the ‘why’ behind the ‘what?’”

 It may lead you to a fresh outlook.